torproject/tor/doc/HACKING/GettingStarted.md

   8. Submitting your patch

-     We review patches through tickets on our bugtracker at [trac](https://trac.torproject.org).
-You can either upload your patches there, or put them at a public git repository somewhere we can fetch them (like gitlab, github or bitbucket) and then paste a link on the appropriate trac ticket.
+     We review patches through tickets on our bugtracker at [gitlab](https://gitlab.torproject.org).
+You can either upload your patches there, or put them at a public git repository somewhere we can fetch them (like gitlab, github or bitbucket) and then paste a link on the appropriate ticket.

      Once your patches are available, write a short explanation of what you've done on trac, and then change the status of the ticket to